zonemaster/zonemaster/docs/documentation/installation.md

-# ZoneMaster installation guide
+# Zonemaster installation guide

 ## Components

-The ZoneMaster software contains of several different components.
-The most important component is the ZoneMaster Engine, which is the core library that implements the DNS test framework and all the test cases.
+The Zonemaster software contains of several different components.
+The most important component is the Zonemaster Engine, which is the core library that implements the DNS test framework and all the test cases.

-In order to use the ZoneMaster Engine you must install one of the applications, the simplest being the CLI interface.
+In order to use the Zonemaster Engine you must install one of the applications, the simplest being the CLI interface.

 Another application is the web interface which is split in two parts.
 The user visible component is the Web Frontent, and the backend is responsible for the testing.
-The CLI and the web interface are both dependent on the ZoneMaster Engine.
+The CLI and the web interface are both dependent on the Zonemaster Engine.

-## ZoneMaster Engine installation
+## Zonemaster Engine installation

 ### Instructions for Ubuntu 14.04